(updated February 26, 2014)

 As you either already know or are now discovering for yourself, there are many options when it comes to high-performance blender manufacturers.
 Talk to someone who’s been through the buying process and ended up purchasing a Vitamix.
 He or she will likely tell you the hardest decision wasn’t choosing the brand.
 Rather, it was selecting a particular Vitamix model in the company’s ever-expanding home line that ended up being the most daunting step of the process.
 Help with sorting through these individual models has been solicited of me so often that it was the first issue I addressed in the Vitamix portion of my FAQ page.
 Despite my response questions still continue to flood my inbox on the matter.
 But I’m happy to do my best to help because – let’s face it – Vitamix isn’t exactly making this decision an easy one for most of us!

 There’s good news, though.
 The reality is, even though Vitamix provides you with many choices – and all of them excellent ones at that – the differences in many of these packages are negligible and, in some instances, practically nonexistent.
-In this article I’ll lay out the exact differences in every Vitamix model in their current home line – 24 at last count – hopefully making it a little easier for you to figure out which one might be right for you and your family.
+In this article I’ll lay out the exact differences in every Vitamix model in their current home line – 27 at last count – hopefully making it a little easier for you to figure out which Vitamix to buy for you and your family.

 Perhaps the most important thing to keep in mind during your selection process is that there are basically only two different motors Vitamix will use for every blender in the entire line.
 From the early 1990s with the introduction of the 5000 model, to early 2012 with the appearance of the Professional Series 750, Vitamix installed their world-class 2-peak horsepower motor in every blender they made (there is one exception, noted in the chart that follows).
 The motor in older models was built in Cleveland, Ohio, but all of today’s 2 HP models are equipped with a new Swedish motor designed and manufactured exclusively for Vitamix.
 In March 2012 the Pro 750 was introduced featuring a 2.2-peak horsepower motor.
 Subsequently, a few other models using the same motor were developed, and are now commonly referred to as “Next Generation” models.